Modu Chanyu: Name

 His name is reconstructed as */mǝk-tuən^{C}/ in Later Han Chinese and /mək-twən/ in Middle Chinese.
 (Note: Another LHC pronunciation */mou^{C}-tuən^{C}/ yields MC /mau^{H}-tuǝn^{H}/ and then modern Màodùn.)
 The name's Old Chinese pronunciation might have represented the pronunciation of the foreign word *baɣtur, a relative of the later attested Central Eurasian culture word baɣatur "hero".
 According to Gerard Clauson, bağatur, transcribed by Chinese with -n for foreign -r, was by origin almost certainly a "Hunnic" (Xiongnu) proper name.
 (Note: Gerard Clauson's personal classification implies that Huns are a descendant group of Xiongnu, which is itself controversial and has no general consensus within linguistic and historical circles.)

-His name was also read as MC /mək-tuən^{H}/ (墨頓; following Sima Zhen's commentary on Shiji) and MC /mək-duok/ (墨毒; following Song Qi's commentary on Hanshu), the latter of which, according to Pulleyblank (1999), "does not make sense" phonologically.
+Ancient commentaries indicate that the characters of his name should be pronounced using special readings reserved for characters when converted to a different part-of-speech, used with an unusual meaning, or used in place names or personal names (a practice known as 破讀 (pòdú, 'broken reading')).
+Different commentaries give slightly different versions: his name was given as MC /mək-tuən^{H}/ (墨頓; following Sima Zhen's commentary on Shiji) and MC /mək-duok/ (墨毒; following Song Qi's commentary on Hanshu), the latter of which, according to Pulleyblank (1999), "does not make sense" phonologically.